angyansheng/angyansheng.github.io/notes/_posts/scv/2018-09-02-several-complex-variables-i.md

 date: 2018-09-02 09:33:12 +0800
 ---

-This series of posts are adapted from the notes for the topics course MA4291, offered in AY18/19 Sem 1 by Prof Chin Chee Whye.

 In this post, we recast some of one-variable complex analysis in terms of the differentials $dz$ and $d\overline z$, and the differential operators $\frac\del{\del z}$ and $\frac\del{\del\overline z}$.

 <!--more-->